namratabhaumik/ExpenseTrackerExtended/expense-tracker-frontend/README.md

 - **Background Gradients**: Subtle background gradients applied to the entire app (light: #F9FAFB to #E5E7EB, dark: #4B5563 to #1F2937) for depth and modern appearance.
 - **Responsive Design**: All components maintain proper spacing and layout across mobile, tablet, and desktop screens.
 - **Smooth Transitions**: Theme switching and interactive elements feature smooth 0.3s transitions for a polished user experience.
+- Increased vertical spacing between main dashboard cards for better visual separation and clarity, especially on mobile and tablet.

 ## Accessibility Improvements